szabgab/rust.code-maven.com/pages/read-arbitrary-yaml.md

 ## Valid YAML file

-We also have a good YAMl file:
+We also have a good YAML file with some fields an values.

 ![](examples/read-arbitrary-yaml/data.yaml)